MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 BoundingSphere = new BoundingSphere(scaledSphere.Center, scaledSphere.Radius);
 ```

 Rebuild and run the game.
 The bounding spheres are noticeably smaller, and they no longer enclose the game models.
 However, the important area (a band on the ground going around the game object) matches the outline of the model fairly accurately.
 At this point, the collision detection is good enough for our purposes.
 However, with a little effort, the placement and size of the bounding spheres could be modified even further to produce more accurate collision detection.
 Like most things in game development, the more time you spend on a feature, the better it gets (remember that trilemma we discussed earlier?).
 There is one more step before we can call it done.
-In the last step, we will add some new screens (for example, start, win or lose), game state tracking and HUD elements, and a few other items.
+In the last step, we will add some new screens (for example, start, win, or lose), game state tracking and HUD elements, and a few other items.

 ![Final output](Images/06-03-final.png)